Incontinence

 Other interventions that can be used to assist with isolating the pelvic floor muscles include:

-- Vaginal dilators or vaginal cones.
-These devices are placed in the vagina and retained in position by pelvic muscle contractions during activity.
+• Vaginal dilators or vaginal cones: These devices are placed in the vagina, and the patient is taught to retain them in position by pelvic muscle contractions during regular daily activities.

 Pharmacology